ac8453/BasketBall-Challenge/README.md

-Basketball
-^^^^^^^^^^
+Basketball<br>
+^^^^^^^^^^<br>

-Your task is to create a program that will output based on the following rules for all numbers between 1 and 200.
+Your task is to create a program that will output based on the following rules for all numbers between 1 and 200.<br>

-Output "Basket" whenever the number being checked is direclty divisible by three Output "Ball" whenever the number being checked is directly divisible by seven Output "BasketBall" whenver the number is directly divisible by both three and seven Output the number if it is not divisible by three or seven
+Output "Basket" whenever the number being checked is direclty divisible by three<br>
+Output "Ball" whenever the number being checked is directly divisible by seven<br>
+Output "BasketBall" whenver the number is directly divisible by both three and seven<br>
+Output the number if it is not divisible by three or seven<br>

+e.g.<br>
-e.g. 	14 would output: Ball
+14 would output: Ball<br>
-		  21 would output: BasketBall
+21 would output: BasketBall<br>

 Extra marks for being "good" programmers